How to buy Costa Group Holdings (CGC) shares

 Costa Group Holdings overview

 Costa Group Holdings Limited produces, packs, and markets fruits and vegetables to food retailers.
-The company operates through three segments: Produce, Costa Farms & Logistics, and International.
-It offers mushrooms, raspberries, strawberries, blackberries, tomatoes, citrus, avocados, bananas, grapes, and other fruits.
-The company also provides chilled logistics warehousing and services; and wholesale and marketing services.
-In addition, it engages in licensing blueberry varieties in Australia, the Americas, China, Africa, and internationally; and berry farming activities in Morocco and China.
-Costa Group Holdings Limited has approximately 4,500 planted hectares of farmland, 30 hectares of glasshouse facilities, and 3 mushroom growing facilities in Australia.
-The company primarily exports its products.
-The company was founded in 1888 and is based in Ravenhall, Australia.
+It operates through three segments: Produce, Costa Farms & Logistics, and International.
+The company offers mushrooms, raspberries, strawberries, blackberries, tomatoes, citrus, avocados, bananas, grapes, and other fruits.
+It also provides chilled logistics warehousing and services, as well as wholesale and marketing services.
+In addition, the company engages in licensing blueberry varieties in Australia, the Americas, China, Africa, and internationally; and berry farming activities in Morocco and China.
+As of June 23, 2021, it had approximately 5,000 planted hectares of farmland, 30 hectares of glasshouse facilities, and 3 mushroom growing facilities in Australia.
+The company also exports its products.
+Costa Group Holdings Limited was founded in 1888 and is based in Ravenhall, Australia.

 Frequently asked questions